theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/server-security.md

 ### Restrict access to Windows AD users (Kerberos authentication)

-1. Assign a Windows service account under which the software service runs.
+1. Assign a Windows service account under which the Xtract Universal/Board Connector service runs.
 See [Running a service under a Windows service account](./server-security#running-a-service-under-a-windows-service-account).
 2. Activate TLS encryption as outlined in the [Prerequisite: Activating TLS encryption](./server-security#prerequisite-activating-tls-encryption).
-3. Navigate to the menu bar and select **Server > Settings** - *Web Server* tab.
-Select *HTTPS - Restricted to AD users with Designer read access*.
+3. Navigate to the menu bar and select **Server > Settings**.
+In the *Web Server* tab select *HTTPS - Restricted to AD users with Designer read access*.
 4. Switch to the *Configuration Server* tab.
 5. Add the Windows AD users or groups that are allowed to execute an extraction to [*Access Management*](./access-management#server-settings).
 6. Assign at least *Read* permission to the Windows AD users.
 7. Close all windows with **[OK]**
 8. Restart the server when prompted.

-Result: An extraction can only be successfully executed, if the Windows AD credentials of the caller are passed on to the web server and the caller has at least Read access to the software.
+Result: An extraction can only be executed, if the Windows AD credentials of the caller are passed on to the web server and the caller has at least Read access to the Designer.

 {: .box-note}
 **Note**: This type of authentication uses Kerberos authentication via SPNEGO.
 NTLM is not supported.